 Retail analysts concur that personalisation is the way forward in retail.
 Forrester says: “Personalisation is no longer optional for delivering exceptional customer experiences.”
 BRP says: “Personalisation is not just a trend — it is a critical way for retailers to differentiate themselves from companies like Amazon and survive.”
 And McKinsey says personalisation can reduce acquisition costs by as much as 50%, lift revenues by 5% to 15%, and increase the efficiency of marketing spend by 10% to 30%.

 Brands already known for their personalisation leadership continue to push the envelope.
 For example, Starbucks’ latest personalisation innovation automates the barista experience using voice-enabled chatbots to ask contextual suggestions and use history to suggest an order.
 In its 4Q 2018 earnings call, the company said it will expand access to its customer relationship management and knowledge management tools to associates across its services organisation and in contact centres to deepen relationship-based customer experiences.

 To meet consumers’ expectation of a more relevant, personalised relationship, all of the applicable data needs to be available at every touch point.
 Click To Tweet

 Starbucks recognises that personalisation must cross channels; consumers expect that bespoke experience to be available no matter where and how they engage.
-This applies not just to marketing and transactions, but customer communications as well.
+This applies not just to marketing and transactions, but customer engagement and communications as well.
 That means retailers must achieve a centralised, 360-degree view of the customer, integrated into the technology infrastructure that supports each channel.

 Personalisation In The Contact Centre